husseinsd1/CodeCave/README.md

 # How to use
 - Enter a name and choose the language you need help in from the drop down, then click the "join room" button.

-- You can change the theme by clicking one of the colored squared to the top-right.
+- You can change the theme by clicking one of the colored squares to the top-right.

 - Once you're in the room, type your message and click the paper plane to send it.